sachinkumar2305/backend-interview-challenge1/README.md

 # Backend Interview Challenge - Task Sync API

 This is a backend developer interview challenge focused on building a sync-enabled task management API.
-The challenge evaluates understanding of REST APIs, data synchronization, offline-first architecture, and conflict resolution.
+The solution provides a robust implementation of task management with offline support, data synchronization, and conflict resolution.

+## Implementation Details

+### Architecture Overview

+The solution implements a comprehensive offline-first task management system with:

+1. **SQLite Database Layer**
+   - In-memory or file-based storage
+   - Tables for tasks and sync queue
+   - Transaction support for data integrity

+2. **Task Service (`taskService.ts`)**
+   - Complete CRUD operations
+   - Automatic sync queue updates
+   - Soft delete functionality

+3. **Sync Service (`syncService.ts`)**
+   - Timestamp-based conflict resolution
+   - Batch processing with configurable size
+   - Retry mechanism with exponential backoff
+   - Queue management and error handling

+4. **REST API Endpoints**
+   - Standard CRUD operations for tasks
+   - Sync trigger and status endpoints
+   - Health check endpoint
+   - Proper error responses

+### Sync and Conflict Resolution

+The sync mechanism works as follows:

+1. **Offline Operations**
+   - All CRUD operations are stored locally first
+   - Changes are queued in the sync queue table
+   - Each operation tracks retry attempts and errors

+2. **Sync Process**
+   - When online, sync is triggered automatically or manually
+   - Changes are sent in batches (configurable size)
+   - Last-write-wins conflict resolution based on timestamps
+   - Failed operations are retried up to 3 times

+3. **Conflict Resolution**
+   - Conflicts are detected by comparing timestamps
+   - Server version wins if timestamps match
+   - All conflict resolutions are logged for auditing
+   - Clients receive resolved state in sync response

 ## 📚 Documentation Overview